Sounders can’t hold lead against Club Leon of Mexico, lose Leagues Cup final 3-2

 Although the Sounders created multiple chances early, it was Club Leon that should’ve entered halftime with a goal.
 Mena lined up for a corner kick in stoppage time and sent a nice cross to winger Jean Meneses.

-Sounders keeper Stefan Frei was off his line and forward Fredy Montero played behind Meneses, leaving open space in front of the goal.
+Frei was off his line and Montero played behind Meneses, leaving open space in front of the goal.
 But Meneses’ header bounced inches wide of the post.

 Wednesday’s match was a final, so naturally Schmetzer started his top players.
 A tweak was at wingback, where Medranda replaced Brad Smith on the left side.
-The latter helped Seattle win its 2019 MLS Cup title, but his performance has faltered lately, and Smith must monitor a nagging hamstring injury.
+The latter helped Seattle win its 2019 MLS Cup title, but Schmetzer said the decision was tactical due to the way Leon plays.

-The Australian was beat on the winning goal in the 1-0 loss at Real Salt Lake last week.
-Smith played 63 minutes against RSL.
-He subbed into Wednesday’s match for Medranda in the 68th minute.
+Smith subbed into Wednesday’s match for Medranda in the 68th minute.

+“At 1-0, I think we’re a good enough defensive team to close the game out,” Schmetzer said.
+“At 1-0, I thought there were a couple of opportunities — a set piece, a couple of half-chances, maybe a decision on the final pass.
+But I never micromanage the decision the players make on the field.”

 Leagues Cup is in its third season, but the 2020 tournament was canceled due to the COVID-19 pandemic.
 Beginning in 2023, the single-elimination event will feature all clubs from MLS and Liga MX in a monthlong tournament.
 The prize money will increase with each round and the top three finishers will qualify for the CONCACAF Champions League.